Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Datasets for testing nonlinear regression routines.

-vaultr — by Rich FitzJohn, a year ago
+vaultr — by Rich FitzJohn, 2 years ago

 Vault Client for Secrets and Sensitive Data